 Strategic Risk Management

-Risk gains a strategic dimension when it affects decision-making capacity
+Risk acquires a strategic dimension when it begins to undermine decision-making capacity.

 In today’s business world, risk is not merely a technical issue that emerges in processes or systems.
 The real risk arises when decision-making mechanisms come under pressure and the ability to set direction weakens.

-Therefore, we address risks not as isolated threats, but in the context of decision-making processes, operational continuity, and leadership functionality.
+Therefore, we address risks not as isolated threats, but in the context of their impact on decision-making processes, operational continuity, and leadership.

 Operational risks are often shaped through processes, information flow, and timing.
 However, when these elements begin to limit senior management’s focus, access, or scope of action, risk ceases to be operational and transforms into strategic vulnerability.